 “It is important to us that if any changes need to be made for the 2020-2021 school year, that, whenever possible, we give our stakeholders opportunities to provide us with input so that we can make decisions that best reflect the needs of our students and our communities,” said Hrynyk.
 “We encourage all of our students, parents and community partners to take advantage of the opportunities provided to them through our stakeholder consultations, and to work with us to identify options and find solutions that will enable us to provide the best possible educational opportunities for our students.”

-Northern Lights Public Schools revenues are driven by student enrolment.
-Initial projections for the 2019-2020 school year anticipated a modest decline in enrolment compared to the prior school year.
-However, now that the September 30th head count has been largely completed, enrolment is slightly lower than projected in the spring.
+With this in mind, the initial enrolment projections for Northern Lights Public Schools were showing a decline over the prior two years.
+As predicted, now that the September 30th count has been largely completed, enrolment is lower than projected in the spring.
 There are a number of factors that impact enrolment, including the economy, transportation decisions and activities of other school divisions operating within the same area.
-The 2019-2020 budget includes several priorities and enhancements identified by the Board of Trustees and senior administration.
+For 2020-21 the largest impact is likely due to the pandemic.
+On the heels of the significant increase in insurance, combined with a new funding model that will show a reduction in revenues over the next two years, the enrolment decline is of concern for Northern Lights Public Schools.
+The implications are such that NLPS is striving for a balanced budget without the use of reserves for the 2020-21 school year.
+That being said, the budget includes the commitment to priorities and enhancements identified by the Board of Trustees and senior administration, while reducing funding to activities that do not further the priorities.
 These include:

 - School improvement continues to be a focal point for the jurisdiction including measuring and analyzing student achievement to improve results across the Division as identified by both Alberta Education and Northern Lights Public Schools.